Sadunika/CSRF-Double-Submit-Cookie-Pattern/README.md

 Start XAMPP

-Use the address "localhost/CSRF-Double-Submit-Cookie-Pattern" to open the project in the browser.
+Use the address "localhost/CSRF-Double-Submit-Cookie-Pattern" to open the project in the browser